Dave Serrano: Coaching career

 Serrano took over the Fullerton State Titans baseball team in 2008.
 He led the Titans to the NCAA tournament every year that he served as head coach.
 He also helped guide the Titans to the College World Series in 2009.
 Serrano's teams went on to play in Super Regionals in each of his first three seasons with Fullerton.
-The 2008, 2010, and 2011 Titans teams won the Big West Conference Championships.
+The 2008, 2010, and 2011 Titans teams won the Big West Conference championships.
 He compiled an overall record of 175–73 in his four seasons with the Titans.

 Serrano was announced as the Tennessee Volunteers baseball head coach on June 15, 2011, replacing Todd Raleigh.
 He did not have a winning record in conference play in six seasons with the Vols.
 He resigned at the end of the Volunteers' 2017 season.

 On July 3, 2017, Serrano was named the West Virginia Mountaineers' pitching coach.
 WVU and Serrano had a "mutual parting of ways" after one season.

 On June 24, 2019, Serrano was named the head coach for the Cal State Northridge Matadors.
 On January 25, 2022, Serrano announced his retirement from coaching, effective end of season.

+On July 10, 2023, Serrano came out of retirement and took over the reins as head coach at Johnson University in Knoxville, Tennessee.
+Taking over a program that was 5-44 (4-26 in the AAC Conference) the previous season, Serrano turned things around quickly.
+He led the Royals to an impressive 24-21 overall mark which included winning the last 6 consecutive games to earn a post-season bid for the first time in school history.
+The 24 overall wins and 14 AAC Conference wins are both new school records.